Amsterdam/signals/docs/application-design.md

 ###
 ## Implementation details
 ### Automatic tests and QA
+Development of SIA at Datapunt uses the standard Datapunt infrastructure, which means every commit that is pushed to Github gets built and tested.

 * We use Django style unittests with pytest as the test runner
 * Transaction testcase and fixtures
 * The Django app `signals.apps.health` is used to monitor application health